bozonx/mold/doc/drivers.md

 returns

 * return promise with generated response
-* response data placed in 'coocked' param.
+* response data placed in 'body' param.
 It must be a correct data to set to storage

 ## Request format